Federal Transit Programs:

 Recommendation: To enhance the performance of federal transit programs, the Secretary of Transportation should direct the FTA Administrator to study and report to Congress on options for adding performance accountability mechanisms to transit grant programs.
 FTA should strive to provide such information in time to be considered during the reauthorization of the federal transit programs.

 Agency Affected: Department of Transportation

-Comments: As of July 2017, FTA had published the final National Safety Plan and a final rule on state of good repair for transit assets.
+Comments: As of November 2017, FTA had published the final National Safety Plan and a final rule on state of good repair for transit assets.
 However, the final Public Transportation Agency Safety Plan rule is under additional review per the transition in administration.
-FTA does not expect publication until the end of this calendar year at the earliest.
+FTA does not expect publication until Spring 2018.
 We will continue to monitor DOT actions pertaining to this rulemaking.

 Recommendation: To improve FTA's ability to determine the extent to which transit grants, current formula incentives, and FTA program activities have had a positive effect on local transit agency performance--and to the extent that FTA finds current data sources to be appropriate and reliable for such purposes-- the Secretary of Transportation should direct the FTA Administrator to further analyze and use data submitted to FTA by local transit agencies.
 As part of this analysis, FTA may want to identify and evaluate, when applicable, (1) the extent to which transit grant programs are accomplishing their established goals; (2) the areas of performance in which FTA should concentrate its program activities to increase the performance of local transit agencies and the federal transit program in general; and (3) the extent to which formula incentives and other performance accountability mechanisms have influenced the activities and performance of local transit agencies.